Fish farming: the invisible crisis we can no longer ignore

 In December, every donation counts twice

-From now until the end of December, every donation will be doubled by generous donors — up to a total of 50,000 CHF.
-This means 10 CHF becomes 20 CHF, and 50 CHF becomes 100 CHF.
+From now until the end of December, every donation will be matched by generous supporters – up to a total of 50,000 CHF.
+That means 10 CHF becomes 20 CHF, 50 CHF becomes 100 CHF.

 In December, every donation counts twice